Prostate cancer is the most common cancer in men.

 This is to confirm whether cancer is present, as to make a prostate cancer diagnosis and determine the aggressiveness of the disease.

-But, mounting evidence suggests that biopsies have many dangerous and unpleasant side effects.
+But, mounting evidence suggests that biopsies have several negative side effects.

 This article will discuss the safety of undergoing a prostate biopsy and the 5 side effects that could affect your quality of life.